 For children certainly, the 103A is a dependable Yamaha product with its renowned consistency in good sound and great construction.
 It comes with quality Savarez D’angelico Light Tension strings.

 Yamaha has always been popular with the student crowd for decades mainly because of its consistency in quality for a factory-made guitar.
 The Bundle comes with handy accessories for the beginner: an Instructional DVD, extra set of strings, picks, tuner and polishing cloth.
 Check the price of Yamaha CGS103A II + Bundle at Amazon.
-Here’s the Sweetwater link for Yamaha CGS103A.
+And here’s the Sweetwater link for the CGS103A.

 Cordoba C1M 3/4 Classical Guitar